 To build muscle, eat your weight in protein, a surplus in calories, and the right macronutrient ratio.
 The key is to use a comprehensive process that involves all three approaches and not just focuses on one or two.

-Protein and fat calories build muscle while restricting carbohydrate intake that leads to storing body fat.
+Protein and fat calories build muscle while restricting carbohydrate intake.
+Don’t forget carbohydrates lead to storing body fat.
 The right diet and a good workout program give you the ability to gain one to two pounds of muscle a month.